astronomer/astro-docs/enterprise/v0.25/04_deploy/03_deploy-cli.md

 astro deploy
 ```

 This command returns a list of Airflow Deployments available in your Workspace and prompts you to pick one.
+Once this command is executed, all files in your Airflow project directory are built into a new Docker image and Docker containers for all Airflow components are restarted.

 ## Step 4: Validate Your Changes